rust-lang/prev.rust-lang.org/faq.md

 ### What do named type parameters like `<T=Foo>` in generic types mean?

-These are called [associated types](https://doc.rust-lang.org/stable/book/associated-types.html), and they allow for the expression of trait bounds that can't be expressed with a simple `where` clause.
+These are called [associated types](https://doc.rust-lang.org/stable/book/associated-types.html), and they allow for the expression of trait bounds that can't be expressed with a `where` clause.
 In essence, for a generic type with some type parameters, it is often unecessary to include those type parameters in a function taking that generic type as a parameter.
 The function shouldn't have to care about being generic over the types which make up the generic type (say, the node and edge types in a graph), but only about being generic over the type itself.

 ### Can I override operators?
 Which ones and how?